Purpose Statement

 Hematology/Oncology

-The hematology/oncology medication access clinic is an elective learning experience for the ambulatory care PGY2 resident.
-The pharmacist in this clinic serves as a resource for patients initiated on a new oral chemotherapy agent.
-The role of the clinical pharmacist is to provide education to review proper administration, monitoring, adverse reactions, storage, precautions and safe handling at home, and dietary restrictions.
-The clinical pharmacist also completes a comprehensive medication therapy management review and provides recommendations to the appropriate managing provider.
-The pharmacist serves as a resource to both patients and healthcare team members.
-In addition to the medication access clinic, the resident will have the opportunity to shadow other areas at ABBCI such as Medical Oncology, Symptom Management, Palliative Care, and Infusion Pharmacy, as well as spend time with nurse navigators and dieticians, to serve as a pharmacist resource to the providers and other office staff.
+The hematology/oncology medication access clinic serves as a resource for patients initiated on new oral anticancer therapy.
+The PGY2 resident will provide education to patients on these agents, complete a comprehensive medication therapy review, and provide recommendations to the appropriate managing provider.
+In addition to the medication access clinic, the PGY2 resident will have the opportunity to gain exposure to other areas such as the outpatient Hematology and Medical Oncology clinic, Symptom Management Clinic, Palliative Care, and Infusion Pharmacy to serve as a pharmacist resource for the providers and other healthcare team members.

 Infectious Diseases/ HIV-AIDS